 There are several ways to finance a big home improvement project.
-One is to refinance for cash out, the other is to apply for a home equity loan or line of credit.
+One is to refinance for cash out, the other is to apply for a home equity loan or credit.
 Here is what you need to know:

 What is Equity?

 Equity is the portion of the total value of your home that you actually own.
 If you have a 250,000 mortgage and you’ve paid 50,000 of it so far, you own one fifth or 20% of your home.
 This is known as the loan-to-value ratio.

 How much Equity do I need in order to borrow against it?